Jean-Baptiste Lully: Operas

 With five exceptions, each of Lully's operas was described as a tragédie mise en musique, or tragedy set to music.
 The exceptions were: Bellérophon, Cadmus et Hermione, and Psyché, each called simply a tragédie; and Les fêtes de l'Amour et de Bacchus, described as a pastorale, and Acis et Galathée, which is a pastorale héroïque.
 (The term tragédie lyrique came later.)

-Always with Lully, the point of departure was a verse libretto, in most cases by the verse dramatist Philippe Quinault.
+With Lully, the point of departure was always a verse libretto, in most cases by the verse dramatist Philippe Quinault.
 For the dance pieces, Lully would hammer out rough chords and a melody on the keyboard, and Quinault would invent words.
 For the recitative, Lully imitated the speech melodies and dramatic emphasis used by the best actors in the spoken theater.
 His attentiveness to transferring theatrical recitation to sung music shaped French opera and song for a century.

 Unlike Italian opera of the day, which was rapidly moving toward opera seria with its alternating recitative and da capo airs, in Lully's operas the focus was on drama, expressed by a variety of vocal forms: monologs, airs for two or three voices, rondeaux and French-style da capo airs where the chorus alternates with singers, sung dances, and vaudeville songs for a few secondary characters.
 In like manner the chorus performed in several combinations: the entire chorus, the chorus singing as duos, trios or quartets, the dramatic chorus, the dancing chorus.

 The intrigue of the plot culminated in a vast tableau, for example, the sleep scene in Atys, the village wedding in Roland, or the funeral in Alceste.
 Soloists, chorus and dancers participated in this display, producing astonishing effects thanks to machinery.
 In contrast to Italian opera, the various instrumental genres were present to enrich the overall effect: French overture, dance airs, rondeaux, marches, "simphonies" that painted pictures, preludes, ritournelles.
 Collected into instrumental suites or transformed into trios, these pieces had enormous influence and affected instrumental music across Europe.

 The earliest operas were performed at the indoor Bel Air tennis court (on the grounds of the Luxembourg Palace) that Lully had converted into a theater.
 The first performance of later operas either took place at court, or in the theater at the Palais-Royal, which had been made available to Lully's Academy.
 Once premiered at court, operas were performed for the public at the Palais-Royal.